neallang/wordle/README.md

 the same logic over for our validateAllLetters() method, which is very similar but simply ensures that everything is a letter.
 Please understand this as we wanted to change validateWordLengths() to return a boolean but had no other choice.
 We had a very similar situation for the dictionary constructor (calling the validateWordSet() method) so please refer to this note for that as well.
 Thank you!

-2. Another assumption: in the HW2 instructions, it says in the submitGuess() method to return the value of from getLetterResults(), but the submitGuess() method starter code had a return type of GuessResult.
-We were unsure if we were allowed to change the method signature to alter this return type, but because it says to return the value from getLetterResults() we changed the method header.
-Thank you!